karlan/karlan.github.io/_posts/2015-02-27-awesome-setup.markdown

 ## Internet: nmcli

 I cannot revoke the NetworkManager Applet in my AWESOME.
-I have two quick solutions: (1) I can use my android phone to make a USB tether; (2) I can use nmcli, which is the command line verison of NetworkManager
+Two quick solutions: (1) use an android phone to make a USB tether; (2) use nmcli, which is the command line verison of NetworkManager

 * To check whether NetworkManager is running, type
 ```